 The toxin 3-NP, structurally similar to and isoelectronic with the substrate succinate, is believed to be a suicide inactivator of Complex II.
-Alston and co-workers(19) proposed, based on previous observations and on their own experience with another flavoprotein, that the normal reaction pathway involves a temporary adduct with the N5 nitrogen of flavin, which in the case of 3-NP collapses to a stable adduct resulting in permanent inactivation.
-Irreversible covalent modification of the flavin was ruled out by later work(20) examining the spectral change induced and showing that unmodified flavinpeptide could be isolated from the inactivated complex by mild proteolysis.
-It was proposed that 3-NP is oxidized to 3-nitroacrylate, an unstable molecule which then reacts with some residue in the active site.
-A cysteine which was believed to be in the active site and essential for activity and for tight binding of another inhibitor, oxaloacetate (OAA), was suggested to be the residue involved.
+Alston et al. (19) proposed, based on previous observations and on their own experience with another flavoprotein, that the normal reaction pathway involves a temporary adduct with the N-5 nitrogen of flavin, which in the case of 3-NP collapses to a stable adduct resulting in permanent inactivation.
+Irreversible covalent modification of the flavin was ruled out by later work (20) examining the spectral change induced and showing that unmodified flavin peptide could be isolated from the inactivated complex by mild proteolysis.
+It was proposed that 3-NP is oxidized to 3-nitroacrylate, an unstable molecule that then reacts with some residue in the active site.
+A cysteine that was believed to be in the active site and essential for activity and for tight binding of another inhibitor, oxaloacetate (OAA), was suggested to be the residue involved.

-Later studies showed this cysteine is not essential for activity or OAA binding.
-Recent elucidation of the structures of the E. coli FRD (21,22) and SQR (23) proteins showed that in fact the cysteine in question (residue 247 in FRD and 257 in SQR) is some 7-8 Å from the active site.
-A recent report of the structure of porcine complex II reveals for the first time the overall architecture of the mitochondrial enzyme(24) at 2.4 Å resolution.
-The location of difference density in the substrate-binding site after 3-NP treatment was also reported, however considering the lower resolution of that structure (3.5 Å), the specific model proposed for bound 3-NP has to be regarded as tentative.
-In any case the non-covalent binding described provides no explanation for the completely irreversible inactivation that is found with 3-NP.
+Later studies showed that this cysteine is not essential for activity or OAA binding.
+Recent elucidation of the structures of the E. coli FRD (21, 22) and SQR (23) proteins showed that in fact the cysteine in question (residue 247 in FRD and residue 257 in SQR) is some 7-8 Å from the active site.
+A recent report of the structure of porcine complex II reveals for the first time the overall architecture of the mitochondrial